neurai-vn/Neurai-VN-SciData/README.md

                   Nicolas Vuillerme and
                   Huong T. T. Ha and
                   Hieu H. Pham},
-  title        = {Neurai-VN, A Real-world Multimodal Digital
+  title        = {Neurai-VN, A Multimodal Digital Phenotyping
-                   Phenotyping Dataset for Depression and Anxiety
+                   Dataset for Depression and Anxiety Assessment in Free-Living Conditions
-                   Disorders
                   },
   month        = may,
   year         = 2026,